daviderovelli/CoffeeLeafInfuses/README.md

     - `input`: contains the input tables from the sensory assessment (`paneldata_infuses_full.csv`) and the volatile feature table (`input_feature_table.csv`).

-    - `processed`: contains the outupt generated from the python scripts (see [Usage/Scipts](#scripts)) used as prerequisite for the whole analysis.
+    - `ouput`: contains the outupts generated from the python scripts (see [Usage/Scipts](#scripts)) used as prerequisite for the whole analysis carried outusing the Jupiter Notebooks (see [Usage/Notebooks](#notebooks))

 - The `scripts` and `notebooks` folders contain Python scripts and Jupyter Notebooks to reproduce and run the data analysis (see [Usage](#usage)).

-- The `results` folder contains output files generated from data analysis, summary tables and figures.
+- The `results` folder contains output files generated from data analysis such as summary tables and figures.

 ## Usage
 The `paneldata_infuses_full.csv` contains the data collected during the sensory assesment of the samples under the analysis.
-The `feature_table.csv` contains all the annotations retrived in the study using a HS-SPME-GC-MS paltform (the method is described in the original publication).
+The `input_feature_table.csv` contains all the annotations retrived in the study using a HS-SPME-GC-MS paltform (the method is described in the original publication).

 ### Scripts:
 - `00_query_classification.py`: query the InChiKey in the feature table and fetch the cannonical SMILES form PubChem.
 For every SMILES, it classifies the compounds using NPClassifier API.

-- `01_gcms_data_preprocessing.py`: the script loads a feature table and a metadata table, checks consistency, splits samples by extraction temperature (HOT vs COLD), filters and cleans features, autoscale-standardizes the data per metabolite.
+- `01_gcms_data_preprocessing.py`: the script loads a feature table and a metadata table, checks consistency, splits samples by temperature (Hot and Cold), filters and cleans feature and autoscale the data.
+In addition, it creates CSV files formatted for MetaboAnalyst.

 - `02_sensory_data_preprocessing.py`: the script loads a sensory table and a metadata table [TODO]

 ### Notebooks:
 - `01_sensory.ipynb`:

-- `02_volatilome_stats.ipynb`:

-## I/O files
+- `02_volatilome_stats.ipynb`: Performs multivariate analysis (PCA) on volatile profiles of hot and cold infusions.
+Validates group separation and variance homogeneity using PERMANOVA and PERMDISP.
+Generates hierarchical-clustering heatmaps (Ward method) to visualize metabolite abundance patterns and sample correlations.